Harmonic tropical morphisms and approximation

 \subsubsection{Tropical curves and morphisms}

-\begin{definition} A \textbf{simple tropical curve} $C$ is a topological space homeomorphic to a cubic graph with all 1-valent vertices removed, and equipped with a complete inner metric.
-The leaves of a simple tropical curve are always marked. \end{definition} $\,$\\ \textbf{Notations} We carry the notation from $G$ to $C$ by making use of $V(C)$, $L(C)$, $E(C)$ and $LE(C)$.
-For a vertex $v \in V(C)$, denote by $T_v \subset C$ the tripod obtained as the union of $v$ and the three open leaves-edges adjacent to $v$ and $T^{1/2}_v \subset T_v$ the tripod obtained by taking only half of the edges. \begin{remark}\ A simple tropical curve can also be presented as a couple $C :=(G,l)$, where $G$ is the cubic graph supporting $C$ and $l : E(C) \rightarrow \R_{>0} $ is the length function of $C$. \end{remark} \begin{definition} Let $C $ be a simple tropical curve.
-A \textbf{tropical morphism} $ \pi \, : \, C \rightarrow \mathbb{R}^m $ is a continuous map subject to the following \begin{description} \item[\textbf{Integrality:}] for any $ e \in LE( C )$, the map $ \pi_{\vert_e} $ is integer affine linear, with respect to the metric on $e$. \item[\textbf{Balancing:}] For any $ v \in V ( C )$, denote by $\vec{e}_1$, $\vec{e}_2$ and $\vec{e}_3 $ the 3 outgoing unitary tangent vectors to the 3 leaves-edges adjacent to $v$.
-Then
+\begin{definition} A \df{tropical curve} $C$ is a graph with all univalent vertices removed and equipped with a complete inner metric.
+Two tropical curves are \df{isomorphic} if they are isometric to each other.
+A tropical curve is \df{simple} if its underlying graph is a cubic graph (see Definition \ref{def:cubgraph}). \end{definition}

+We carry the notation $V(C)$, $L(C)$, $E(C)$ and $LE(C)$ from Definition \ref{def:cubgraph}.
+We recall that in the present terminology, edges have finite length while leaves have infinite length.
+For any vertex $v \in V(C)$ of a simple tropical curve $C$, denote by $T_v \subset C$ the tripod obtained as the union of $v$ with the $3$ open leaves/edges adjacent to $v$ and $\htr_v \subset T_v$ the tripod obtained by taking only the half of each edge adjacent to $v$. \begin{remark} A tropical curve can be represented by a couple $C :=(G,\ell)$, where $G$ is the graph supporting $C$ and $\ell : E(G) \rightarrow \R_{>0} $ is the length function induced by the metric on $C$. \end{remark} \begin{definition} A \df{tropical morphism} $ \pi \, : \, C \rightarrow \mathbb{R}^m $ on a tropical curve $C$ is a proper continuous map subject to the following